 As a parent, it is important for you to get to know a little bit about me.
-I have twenty-one years of teaching experience in New York (East Syracuse-Minoa) and Ohio (two in Newark, and the rest in Beachwood).
-I earned honors degrees from the University of Dayton in political science and secondary education and a Master's from LeMoyne College in Syracuse.
+I have been teaching 7th grade since 1994.
+I started teaching in New York (East Syracuse-Minoa) and moved back to Ohio in 1998 (two years in Newark City Schools, and the rest in Beachwood).
+I earned honors degrees from the University of Dayton in political science and secondary education and a Master's of Curriculum and Instruction from LeMoyne College in Syracuse, NY.
 I created and implemented an "at risk program" in social studies as well as taught gifted seminar courses.
-I am a graduate professor at the University of Akron in the school of education.
+I taught for 12 years at the University of Akron in the Graduate School of Education.
 These experiences have helped me create a class that offers choices to meet the learning styles of all students.
 I focus on skills, not student memory to recall facts.
 My number one priority as an educator is for students to enjoy learning about history and instilling in them a desire for more knowledge.
 I want to produce leaders, not blind followers.
 My hope is that students will leave my class not only able to answer the questions, but also willing to question the answers.

-On the home front, I am married to Stephanie, a third grade teacher in the Kent school system.
-We have three young children: Hanna (14), Zach (12) and Cassidy (9), a cat (smoky) and dog (Woody).
+On the home front, I am married to Stephanie, a first grade teacher in the Kent school system.
+We have three young children: Hanna (Heading to Ohio University next week--School of Journalism), Zach (18) and Cassidy (14), a cat (smoky) and dog (Woody).
 We are huge Ohio State fans and love to spend time together.
-You can see a few photos at our flickr page.
+You can see a few photos at our Holman Google Photo Albums

 This blog was designed to be used in class as a tool to learn from as well as a resource while at home.
 Visit it often and keep in touch.
 Email is a very fast and efficient way to communicate and will make every attempt to get back to you within 24 hours.
 However, I can always be reached by phone (831-0355 Ext.
 246) or meet with you in person anytime.
 Feel free to come in and sit in on a class, bring in old artifacts, or share your knowledge with us.